ChrisWhealy/geonames_hana/README.md

 <a name="limitations"></a>
 ## Limitations

-1) All query string parameter values are `And`ed together.
-It is not possible to create an API query that uses the `OR` operator
+1. All query string parameter values are `And`'ed together.
+It is not possible to create an API query that uses the `OR` operator across the query string parameters

-1) Only one parenthesised operator can be specified for a given query string parameter
+1. Only one parenthesised operator can be specified for a given query string parameter

-1) If the server remains running for more than 24 hours (the default refresh period), it will need to be restarted in order to refresh the country data from <http://geonames.org>
+1. If the server remains running for more than 24 hours (the default refresh period), the data in the database will need to be refreshed.
+This is done by visiting the `/admin` page and pressing "Refresh Server Data"

 <!-- *********************************************************************** -->